Israel Defense Forces:

 Many Israelis object to the exemptions, which they see as unfair to most people who serve and sacrifice for the country.
 The debate has been ongoing for years, with the Orthodox religious parties fighting against proposed laws to draft members of their communities.

 When, for the first time, an Israeli government was formed without any of the religious parties in 2021, there was an expectation that the law would be changed to force the ultraorthodox to bear their share of the security burden.
 The government fell too quickly, however, and was replaced by a new one with the two major religious parties, which threatened to bring down the coalition if the draft was imposed on them.
 Instead, the government considered lowering the age of exemption to 21 or 23 while increasing compensation and providing other incentives for Israelis who serve.
-An alternative idea would be for the IDF to choose who it wants to serve and allow the rest to perform community service.
+An alternative would be for the IDF to select whom it wants to serve and allow the rest to perform community service.
 The previous government considered lowering the exemption age and establishing a quota for ultra-Orthodox enlistment.
 The ultra-Orthodox are not satisfied with any of these proposals and want Torah study to be declared the equivalent of IDF service.

 After the Hamas massacre on October 7, 2023, the IDF called up 295,000 reservists.
 As the war ground on and more soldiers were killed and wounded, many Israelis renewed complaints about the unfair burden they shared while the ultra-Orthodox were exempt from service.
 Prime Minister Benjamin Netanyahu opposed changing the status quo out of fear that the Orthodox parties would leave the coalition and bring the government down.
-Some saw this as a bluff as the parties would likely lose power if a new election were held; nevertheless, Netanyahu tried to find a compromise they would accept.
-The issue became more urgent when a Supreme Court-imposed deadline passed requiring the government to either reach an agreement or begin drafting the Haredim.
+Some saw this as a bluff as the parties would likely lose power if a new election were held; nevertheless, Netanyahu tried to find a compromise that they would accept.
+The issue became more urgent when a Supreme Court-imposed deadline passed, requiring the government to either reach an agreement or begin drafting the Haredim.
 On April 1, 2024, the Court barred the government from providing funds to ultra-Orthodox yeshivas for more than 50,000 students eligible for the draft.
 The ruling could affect 1,257 yeshivas.

 The effort to continue to protect the Haredim became especially provocative when the government, at the IDF’s behest, sought to raise the age for men required to report for reserve duty.
 With more than 600 Israeli soldiers having been killed in the war with Hamas, non-religious Israelis wanted the Haredim to bear their share of the burden.